westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

   version, the latest stable kernel version receives all bug fixes introduced in the mainline development kernel version (the next kernel version).
-However, back-porting of kernel bugs stops when a new stable version of the kernel is realesed, that is, when the mainline kernel version of the kernel ends its development cysle.
-Using a kernel stable version that is not an LTS version is thus not recommended.
+However, back-porting of kernel bugs stops when a new stable version of the kernel is realesed (that is, when the mainline kernel version of the kernel ends its development cycle).
+Using a kernel stable version that is not an LTS version is therefore not recommended.

-For any stable or long term stable kernel version, it is recommended that system administrators use the latest available release within that version to ensure that all known problem fixes are applied.
+For any stable or long term stable kernel version, it is recommended that system administrators use the latest available release within that version to ensure that all known fixes are applied.

 The list of current mainline, stable and long term stable kernel versions can be found on